Product Lifecycle Management (PLM)

-Product Lifecycle Management (PLM) software is used to facilitate and automate the development of products, particularly focusing on hardware aspects, through design and manufacturing.
+PLM software is used to facilitate and automate the development of products, particularly focusing on hardware aspects, throughout design and manufacturing.

-This type of software is used to manage and execute complex processes amongst distributed teams, especially those with interdependent tasks, compliance requirements and collaboration needs.
+Distributed teams use this type of software to manage and execute complex processes.
+This includes interdependent tasks, compliance requirements and collaboration needs.

-The capabilities provided by these solution are often closely related to those of PDM software, which in some circumstances is considered a subset of this type of solution.
-Beyond those capabilities, the capabilities of this software include:
+This software provides capabilities that are often closely related to those of PDM software.
+Beyond those capabilities, other capabilities of this software include:

 - Managing the extended definition of products and processes in development, going above and beyond information extracted and captured by PDM software.
 This includes:

-- Product traits and characteristics like requirements and their allocations, component’s suppliers and effectivity as well as much more.
+- Product traits and characteristics like requirements and their allocations, component suppliers and effectiveness, as well as much more.

-- Support for the execution of tasks and processes.
-PLM enables collaborative development processes through two main sets of task-oriented sets of capabilities.
+- Execution support for tasks and processes.
+PLM software enables collaborative development processes through two main sets of task-oriented capabilities:

-- Workflow provides the routing of tasks and approvals, reminders of tasks, as well as notifications for development process.
+- Workflow provides the routing of tasks and approvals and reminders of tasks, as well as notifications during the development process.
 This includes the ability to embed logic within the workflow to route items through different branches of a process.

-- Project and Program Management capabilities allow for the definition of task-based plans and to track them through to completion.
-It also provides oversight into the progress of such plans.
+- Project and Program Management capabilities allow users to define task-based plans and track them through to completion.
+These capabilities also provide oversight into the progress of such plans.

-- Support of collaboration during the development process, which is split into two main sets of capabilities.
+- Collaboration support during the development process, which is split into two main sets of capabilities:

-- This set of capabilities allows for the exchange of correspondence with or without artifacts or information as a context.
+- One set of capabilities involves the exchange of correspondence with or without artifacts or information as a context.
 In the latter scenario, the artifact or information acts as a common single reference point against which the correspondence is exchanged.

 - Another capability allows individuals to subscribe or follow a stream of activity occurring against that context, whether that is a 3D model, a requirement or a project.

-- Generate reports about products and processes in development.
-This is broken down into two main categories.
+- Report generation for products and processes in development.
+This is broken into two main categories:

-- Product-based reports reveal the states of the product.
-Examples include reports that show the amount of constrained materials needed for regulatory compliance, reports displaying systems and components that have been released or those revealing the fulfillment of requirements.
+- Product-based reports reveal the state of the product.
+Examples include reports that show the amount of constrained materials needed for regulatory compliance, reports displaying systems and components that have been released and reports revealing the fulfillment of requirements.

 - Automated creation of documentation for processes.
 Examples include deliverables required for the completion of regulatory submittals, FDA approvals and ISO compliant processes.

 Product Data Management (PDM) software is closely related, if not considered a subset, of this software solution.
-This is often a critical connection as the fundamental definition of many products is extracted from the MCAD and ECAD artifacts managed in PDM software.
-Furthermore, Software Configuration Management (SCM) software is also closely related, as it often passes some representation of final compiled code into PLM to managed as part of the product’s Bill of Material (BOM).
+This is often a critical connection, as the fundamental definition of many products is extracted from the MCAD and ECAD artifacts managed in PDM software.
+Furthermore, Software Configuration Management (SCM) software is also closely related.
+This is because it often sends a representation of the final compiled code to PLM software to be managed as part of the product’s Bill of Material (BOM).

 Application Lifecycle Management (ALM) software is considered a peer of PLM software, as it manages the lifecycle of the software artifacts that go into products.

-This software solution is closely connected with Enterprise Resource and Planning (ERP) software, as it often hands the BOM over to ERP for the execution of production after design release.
+This software solution is closely connected with Enterprise Resource and Planning (ERP) software, as it often hands the BOM over to ERP software for production execution after design release.